PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

 ```
 where __assignment.py__  is the Python code that I implemented in order to complete the assigned task and that will be described in the following paragraphs.

 This assignment aimed to make the robot move inside a maze made out of golden boxes.
-In the path, the robot will come into contact with some silver boxes, with which it will have to grab and put them behind itself (with a 180 degrees rotation), finally turn back to the initial position and keep going on.
+In the path, the robot will come into contact with some silver boxes, with which it will have to:
+- grab the token
+- put it behind itself (with a 180 degrees rotation)
+- Turn back to the initial position (with the same rotation but negative)
+- keep going on.

 Here's a short clip of the desired behavior I just described.
 <p align="center">
 	<img src="https://github.com/PerriAlessandro/Assignment1/blob/main/grab_token_gif.gif" height=320 width=256>
 </p>